Clan Trotter: 15th and 16th centuries

 Another junior branch of the clan were the Trotters of Catchelraw.
 William Trotter of Catchelraw was a knight charged with keeping the peace on the Borders under royal warrants of 1437 and 1450.
 A grandson of his was treasurer of the city of Edinburgh.

 A chief of the Clan Trotter was killed at the Battle of Flodden in 1513.

-17th century & civil war
+17th century and civil war

 The Trotters of Catchelraw were staunch supporters of Charles I of England and were fined for assisting James Graham, 1st Marquess of Montrose in 1645.

 A direct descendant of the Trotter killed at Flodden fought for John Graham, 1st Viscount Dundee at the Battle of Killiecrankie in 1689.
 His grandson was the Reverend Robert Trotter who was a distinguished academic who produced a work on the life of Christ and the Apostles.
 The work is still considered standard reading in many theology colleges.
 Dr John Trotter continued the family's Jacobite sympathies and treated wounded Scots soldiers returning from England.